m-e-leypold/m-e-leypold.github.io/techtipps/_posts/2013-09-04-make_deactivate-object-to-exe-rule.md

 title:   "Tip: Deactivate the Linking Rule %: %.o in Makefiles"
 tags:    techtip make

-excerpt: "Make's builtin rules allow two possible ways to build executables from C++
+excerpt: "The built-in rules of 'make' allow two different paths to build executables from C++
           sources.
-I recommend to deactivate the rule to link executables from objects in your Makefile to avoid unwelcome surprise"
+I recommend to deactivate the rule to link executables from objects in your Makefile in order to avoid unwelcome surprise"

 ---